Joshua 24 – The Covenant Renewed

 i.
 “Joshua gave a promise for the future which was rooted in a space-time past.
 He did not ask the people to make a Kierkegaardian leap of faith.
 This stress on God’s action in history recurs throughout his farewell.”
 (Schaeffer)

 b.
-Serve the LORD: In the review of Israel’s history, we might say that God contrasted His great work with three sets of gods, associated with three waters.
+Serve the LORD: In the review of Israel’s history, we might say that God contrasted His great work with three sets of gods, associated with three bodies of water.

 · Joshua 24:2-4 shows that on the other side of the Euphrates were the gods of Sumerian and Babylonian culture – gods of heritage.